colbytanderson/JES-TS-0/documentation/docs/webclients/architecture.md

 2. **QA Environment**: This is the environment for the QA to test all the features and fixes.
 3. **Production Environment**: This is the environment for the customers to access.
 Usually, after QA approves the features, it goes into production.

-Veniqa UI applications are also configured to be friendly with the build and deployment process for various environments.
+jesEcom UI applications are also configured to be friendly with the build and deployment process for various environments.
 In the root directory, you will find `.env` files.
 They simply represent what environment variables to load for the different environments.

-In Veniqa, we have 3:
+In jesEcom, we have 3:

 - `.env`
 - `.env.dev`
 - `.env.prod`

 You can put your environment variables based on which environment you want to run the variable in.
-For example, in Veniqa, we need `VUE_APP_API_BASE_URL` for the API calls to make.
+For example, in jesEcom, we need `VUE_APP_API_BASE_URL` for the API calls to make.
 For every environment (dev/qa/prod), they would have separate API endpoints.
 So, you can enter this info here.

 During the build, you should run `npm run build --mode=prod` if you would like to use `.env.prod` environment variables throughout the application.